ejseqera/showcase/demo/docs/012_introduction_to_data_studios.md

 Select data to mount into your data studios environment using the Fusion file system in Data Explorer.
 This data will be available at `/workspace/data/<dataset>`.

-For example, to take a look at the results of your nf-core/rnaseq pipeline run, you can mount the value of the `outdir` parameter specified in the [earlier step when launching the pipeline](./launchpad.md).
+For example, to take a look at the results of your nf-core/rnaseq pipeline run, you can mount the value of the `outdir` parameter specified in the [earlier step when launching the pipeline](./005_launching_pipelines.md).

+/// details | Click to show animation
+    type: example

 ![Mount data into studio](assets/mount-data-into-studio.gif)
+///

 #### 4. Resources for environment {#hidden-heading}